RedR: 1980s

-RedR was founded in London in 1980 by engineer Peter Guthrie following time spent delivering aid during the Vietnamese Boat People Crisis.
+RedR was founded in London in 1980 by engineer Peter Guthrie following time spent delivering aid during the crisis of the Vietnamese boat people.
 Mr. Guthrie said: “When I returned [from the refugee crisis in Malaysia] I saw the pressing need for engineers to help in this sort of work and compiled a register of engineers who could be called upon at short notice to work with frontline relief agencies.”

 On the advice of Oxfam’s chief engineer Jim Howard, Oxfam provided seed funding and RedR was formally registered as a charity.

 In 1985, RedR faced its first major challenge with the onset of the Ethiopian Famine.
 A significant number of RedR Members were required to work on relief programmes in Ethiopia and neighbouring Sudan.
-In 1988 The Princess Royal became President of RedR, a position she still holds today.
+In 1988, The Princess Royal became President of RedR, a position she still holds today.

 1990s

-In 1991 RedR UK’s training programme began.
+In 1991, RedR UK’s training programme began.

-In 1992 RedR Australia was founded.
-It commenced with a register of engineers and then soon after began delivering training for humanitarian workers.
+In 1992, RedR Australia was founded.
+It commenced with a register of engineers and soon after began delivering training for humanitarian workers.